austinhyde/boilerplates/README.md

 - clone this, remove the .git folder
 - or: just use the "download zip" option from the github project page
 - build your thing

+## Roadmap
+- Use production-ready css extraction
+- Add in that html hdd plugin to always generate an index.html in dev (needed for external servers to serve)
+- Add a license file (in the meantime assume MIT)
+- ...?